promhippie/hcloud_exporter/README.md

 [![Go Report](http://goreportcard.com/badge/github.com/promhippie/hcloud_exporter)](http://goreportcard.com/report/github.com/promhippie/hcloud_exporter)
 [![](https://images.microbadger.com/badges/image/promhippie/hcloud-exporter.svg)](http://microbadger.com/images/promhippie/hcloud-exporter "Get your own image badge on microbadger.com")

-TBD
+An exporter for [Prometheus](https://prometheus.io/) that collects metrics from [Hetzner Cloud](https://console.hetzner.cloud).

 ## Install

 You can download prebuilt binaries from our [GitHub releases](https://github.com/promhippie/hcloud_exporter/releases), or you can use our Docker images published on [Docker Hub](https://hub.docker.com/r/promhippie/hcloud_exporter/tags/).
+If you need further guidance how to install this take a look at our [documentation](https://promhippie.github.io/hcloud_exporter/#getting-started).

 ## Development